Efficient Exact Subgraph Matching via GNN-based Path Dominance Embedding (Technical Report): GNN-based Dominance Embedding

 Therefore, for each vertex $v_i$, we can compute different versions (via different GNNs) of embedding vectors (e.g., $o(v_i)$ and $o'(v_i)$), which can be used together for retrieving candidate vertices $v_i$ that match with a query vertex $q_i$ with higher pruning power.

+To simplify the notations, in the following discussion, we will present the embeddings using a single GNN.
+Nevertheless, our proposed approach can be easily generalized to multi-GNNs.

-{\bf Convergence Analysis.} To guarantee no false dismissals for online subgraph matching, we need to offline train/overfit a GNN model $M_j$, until the training loss equals zero (i.e., $\mathcal{L}(D_j) = 0$).
-Below, we give the convergence analysis of the GNN model training, including: i) parameter settings for achieving sufficient GNN capacity; ii) the existence of GNN parameters to achieve the training goal, and; iii) the target accessibility of the GNN training.
+{\bf Convergence Analysis.} To guarantee no false dismissals for online subgraph matching, we need to offline train a GNN model $M_j$, until the training loss equals zero (i.e., $\mathcal{L}(D_j) = 0$).
+Below, we give the convergence analysis of the GNN model training, including i) parameter settings for achieving sufficient GNN capacity, ii) the existence of GNN parameters to achieve the training goal, and iii) the target accessibility of the GNN training.

-\underline{\it GNN Model Capacity for Overfitting:} As mentioned in \cite{goodfellow2016deep}, the GNN model needs enough \textit{capacity} to overfit the training data sets (e.g., achieving zero loss).
-In particular, the capacity of a GNN model $M_j$ \cite{loukas2020graph} can be defined as: $M_j.cap=M_j.dep\times M_j.wid$, where $M_j.dep$ and $M_j.wid$ are the depth (i.e., $\#$ of layers) and width (i.e., the maximum dimension of intermediate node embeddings in all layers) of the GNN model $M_j$, respectively.
+\underline{\it GNN Model Capacity for Zero-Loss Training:} As mentioned in \cite{goodfellow2016deep}, the GNN model needs enough \textit{capacity} to achieve zero loss on the training data sets.
+In particular, the capacity of a GNN model $M_j$ \cite{loukas2020graph} can be defined as $M_j.cap=M_j.dep\times M_j.wid$, where $M_j.dep$ and $M_j.wid$ are the depth (i.e., $\#$ of layers) and width (i.e., the maximum dimension of intermediate node embeddings in all layers) of the GNN model $M_j$, respectively.

-According to \cite{loukas2020graph}, the GNN model capacity to accomplish graph tasks with overfitting needs to satisfy the following condition:
+According to \cite{loukas2020graph}, the GNN model's capacity to accomplish graph tasks with zero-loss training needs to satisfy the following condition:

 where $\delta \in [1/2,2]$ is an exponent factor reflecting the complexity of the task (e.g., solving some NP-hard problems necessitates $\delta=2$), $|V(\cdot)|$ is the size of the input graph, and $\tilde{\Omega}(\cdot)$ indicates that as the graph size increases, the GNN model capacity also increases with the same rate (up to a logarithmic factor).